14 July, 2012

 I literally jumped.
 Immediately me thoughts went back to Tinkerbelle, but then I realised he meant the word THINK.
 I was in a momentary cold sweat I was, thinking that the demented faery was somewhere in me vicinity, at which I would do without the benefit of harness and drown meself willingly.

-I grabbed him and signed "What about Captain Thorpe?" and pointed at the Weasil who had stopped spinning and was looking around bewildered for the fudge packet.
+I grabbed him and signed, "What about Captain Thorpe?" and pointed at the Weasil who had stopped spinning and was looking around bewildered for the fudge packet.

 Could this situation get any worse?
 I ask ya.

-"Sooo . . . we were in the drink, over there," Jaack was explaining pointing with a limp wrist action towards the water, "AND . . . " he heaved a great sigh, "we had all three of us our grubby hands on the open package, OH!
+"Sooo . . . we were in the drink, over there," Jaack was explaining, pointing with a limp wrist action towards the water, "AND . . . " he heaved a great sigh, "we had all three of us our grubby hands on the open package, OH!
 AND for your information, the fudge was in one piece," he gave a toothy gold smile at Captain Shorty as she stood atop the cargo boxes above us, arms crossed, foot tapping with impatience, "And well . . ." here Jaack paused for dramatic effect, "JUST as we were going to lift it up for YOU, a shark named Bruce came along and took it away."

-He took a step or two back to be out of striking range and I shook me head in agreement that yes, it happened just that way until Weasil spoke up.
+He took a step or two back to be out of striking range, and I shook me head in agreement that yes, it happened just that way until Weasil spoke up.
 "NAH HA!
-I had dat fudge, you two weren't even near it!"
+I had dat fudge.
+You two weren't even near it!"

 "Liars, liars pants on fire."
 Captain Shorty huffed at us.
 "The three of you should walk the plank for incompetence!"